Azerbaijan mourns 38 killed in plane crash in Kazakhstan – DW – 12/26/2024

 He was due to attend an informal meeting of leaders of the Commonwealth of Independent States (CIS) — a bloc of former Soviet nations — in St. Petersburg.

-Azerbaijan Airlines plane was carrying 62 passengers and 5 crew members when it crashed Wednesday, Kazakhstan's tranport ministry said in a preliminary report.
+Azerbaijan Airlines plane was carrying 62 passengers and five crew members when it crashed Wednesday, Kazakhstan's tranport ministry said in a preliminary report.

 The report said 37 of the passengers were Azerbaijan citizens, 16 from Russia, six from Kazakhstan and three from Kyrgyzstan.